MirkoHernandez/tab-bar-jump/README.md

 usually involve a single letter).

 ## tbj-buffer-jump
-The `tbj-buffer-jump` can be used to navigate between saved buffers opened in a given tab-bar.
-It uses the same groups and keys that are set in `tbj-groups`.
+The `tbj-buffer-jump` can be used to assign a key to a buffer that can then be used for visiting it.
+Buffers assigned in different tab-bars can use the same keys.

+## tbj-minor-mode
+A global minor mode that auto assigns one of the (ideally initial) letters of a buffer when it is first visited.
+For example, visiting a Makefile assigns "M" to that buffer, then `tbj-buffer-jum` and then "M" will visit that buffer.

 ## Additional  commands